subtopic 2.3: Biogeochemical cycles

 - Identify two geological periods when significant coal formation occurred and explain why these periods were conducive to coal formation

-- Partially decomposed plant matter, primarily from ancient forests and swamps.
+- Source Material: Partially decomposed plant matter from ancient forests and swamps.

 - Process:

-- Further burial and increased pressure and temperature converted peat into lignite (brown coal), then into bituminous coal (soft coal), and finally into anthracite (hard coal).
+- Increased pressure and temperature transformed plant material into peat, then lignite, bituminous coal, and finally anthracite (hard coal).

-- Partially decomposed marine organisms, including plankton and algae.
+- Source Material: Decomposed marine organisms, including plankton and algae.

 - Process: